 Electives: Students must take 6 elective credit hours, of which at least 3 must be chemical engineering electives.
-2 hours of Intro to Research and 1.0 hour of Grad Seminar will round out the total required 15 credit hours of coursework.
+2 hours of Intro to Research and 2 hours of Grad Seminar will round out the total required 15 credit hours of coursework.
 Grades below C will not count for credit towards the student's graduate program.

-Track D (Students Entering with a Master's Degree in Chemical Engineering from the U of U):
+Track C (Students Entering with a Master's Degree in Chemical Engineering from the U of U):

 Students who already have a Master's degree in Chemical Engineering from the University of Utah are not required to take core courses.
-Students must take 2.0 hours of Intro to Research and 1.0 hour of Grad Seminar.
+Students must take 2 hours of Intro to Research and 2 hours of Grad Seminar.
 Electives, if any, will be determined by the faculty advisor.
 Grades below C will not count for credit towards the student's graduate program.

-Track E (Students Entering with a Master's Degree NOT in Chemical Engineering):
+Track D (Students Entering with a Master's Degree NOT in Chemical Engineering):

-Students who already have a Master's degree but in a discipline other than Chemical Engineering are required to take the core courses according to their Bachelor's degree and 2 hours of Intro to Research and 1.0 hour of Grad Seminar.
+Students who already have a Master's degree but in a discipline other than Chemical Engineering are required to take the core courses according to their Bachelor's degree and 2 hours of Intro to Research and 2 hours of Grad Seminar.